axlothecook/taskJournal/README.md

 Title: taskJournal

-What is it?
+What is it? \n
-/ taskJournal is an online task manager for the busybodies.
+taskJournal is an online task manager for the busybodies.
 This includes creation, information view, edition and deletion of day-to-day tasks, projects and notes.

 How do you manage to differentiate between tasks?
 Tasks are categorized by five different time categories and optionally by a specific project they belong to.
 Additionally, some features of a task are colored differently depending on its urgency.
 For instance, if the task is of high urgency, its features will be coloured red.